loopbackio/loopback-connector-cloudant/README.md

 ### Conflict Control

-TBD.

 The basic idea is when modifying a document, user needs to control conflict by handling the revision of a document, currently the connector controls this process, after retriving the latest revision, connector uses it to update/delete doc, and returns 409 conflict error if doc changes during that time slot.
 In the middle, user could not interfere and provide their own conflict solution.

-This part will be done after we complete the `_rev` property refactor.
+More examples to be updated after we complete the `_rev` property refactor.

 ## Model